n3d1117/cook/README.md

 If you prefer, you can set these environment variables instead: `COOK_APPLEID_EMAIL` and `COOK_APPLEID_PASSWORD`.

+You can also specify `--base64-anisette-data` to use custom base64 encoded anisette data in your requests (for example, generated with `anisette_server` recipe).

-NOTE: Your Apple ID is **never** sent to anyone but Apple.
+**NOTE:** Your Apple ID is **never** sent to anyone but Apple.
 Feel free to create a new Apple ID account to test it.

 ### Recipes
 - **`create_certificate`** Create certificate (`.pem` or `.p12`) with arguments: